-Why?
-Because the importance of either depends on the nature of your needs and, of course, you ever can’t have one without the other, anyway.
+The importance of either torque and horsepower depends on the nature of your needs and, of course, you can’t ever have one without the other, anyway.

 Not all engines are the same, as even two units pulled from the same line will differ on an engine dynamometer.
 Even then, it would need to be a fully-controlled environment as the air pressure, temperature and humidity will all affect the power readings of an engine, even more so when we bring forced induction into the equation.

-Furthermore, it’s possible to shape the characteristics of power: for example, a long stroke engine will generally give more torque than a short stroke.
+It is possible to shape the characteristics of power: for example, a long stroke engine will generally give more torque than a short stroke engine.
 On this same basis, we can play with the cam timing to affect the power delivery – advancing the cam timing should deliver more low-down torque, while retarding it equates to high RPM horsepower.

 Most modern engines strive for a balance of torque vs horsepower.

 Another element to consider is forced induction (FI).
-Supercharging or turbocharging the engine is a great way to increase ‘power’, usually in quite a cost-effective way.
+Supercharging or turbocharging the engine is a great way to increase its power, usually in quite a cost-effective way.
 Here, again, we have two routes, both offering different options.
-Supercharging, on one hand, will generally give you more torque, whereas a turbo will give you extra horsepower
+Supercharging, on one hand, will generally give you more engine torque, whereas a turbo will give you extra horsepower.

 Of course, we need to add a caveat.
-Either method increases ‘power’, but there are a lot of other factors you’d need to consider.
+Either method increases ‘power’, but there are a lot of other factors you would need to consider.
 For the sake of simplicity, however, that’s what you could expect to see by taking the FI route.

-One further consideration when it comes to engine design or type, you should also consider the choice of fuel.
-This relationship with fuel type is becoming increasingly blurred.
-At one time, diesel was considered truck fuel and petrol was for motor cars.
+One further consideration when it comes to engine design, type and power is the choice of fuel.
+This relationship is becoming increasingly blurred as once diesel was considered to be truck fuel and petrol was for motor cars.

-Today, that is no longer the case, as diesel cars account for approximately 47% of new car sales, the figure having a experienced a minor slump after the infamous Volkswagen emissions scandal.
-Not only are they competing head-to-head for new car sales, but they are also making an enormous impact on the race track; as manufacturers such as Audi and Peugeot only enter diesel cars in the famous 24-hour Le Mans motorsport race for example – the torque and fuel economy are ideally suited for endurance racing.
+It is no longer the case as diesel cars became almost as popular as petrol ones in the last years, making an enormous impact on the race track.
+For instance, manufacturers such as Audi and Peugeot only entered diesel cars in the famous 24-hour Le Mans motorsport race because the torque and fuel economy are ideally suited for endurance racing.

-When it comes to torque vs horsepower, it really is a question of application; if you’re trying to pull a tree-stump out of the ground, horsepower isn’t going to do it (unless you were to add a 100 metre length of rope and give yourself a run up).
+When it comes to the torque vs horsepower issue, it really is a question of application; if you’re trying to pull a tree-stump out of the ground, horsepower isn’t going to do it (unless you were to add a 100 metre length of rope and give yourself a run-up).
 Yet, if it’s something a little more sporty, horsepower has to be the way forward.
-Most manufacturers have found their own ideal blend but, as we’ve seen, occasionally they need to … massage the figures slightly.
+Most manufacturers have found their balance but occasionally they adjust the figures slightly.

-Truthfully, whilst many of us just know that an x,y or z engine or car will be inherently torquey or powerful, very few would be able to distinguish the characteristics of a ‘normal’ road car to any degree of accuracy.
+Truthfully, whilst many of us just may know that a particular engine or car is inherently torquey or powerful, very few would be able to distinguish the characteristics of a ‘normal’ road car to any degree of accuracy.
 The general consensus is that you’d need to have a minimum of around 10% difference to actually feel it, unless your seat of the pants dyno is particularly well calibrated.

-The balance between torque vs horsepower may very well be replaced with electric cars in the future.
+The balance between horsepower vs torque may very well be replaced with electric cars in the future.

 In fact, a Tesla Model S P90D has just taken the record for an all-electric production car ¼ mile sprint, completing it in just 10.9 seconds.
 As a comparison, a Bugatti Veyron will do the same in 10.175 seconds.
 It really does seem as if electric power is the way forward, as the gap in performance in closing very, very quickly.